-Unfortunately, the CCR5Δ32 homozygotes make ~1% of Caucasian population, making chances for finding an HLA-compatible donor with such a genetic defect making the chance of finding an HLA-identical CCR5 Δ32 homozygous donor extremely low.
+The CCR5 Δ 32 homozygotes make <1% of Caucasian population, minimizing chances for finding an HLA-compatible donor with such a genetic defect.

-Hopefully the new emerging and exciting field of genome editing can give hope for reiteration of natural way for resistance to HIV – the ССR5 genetic change.
-The TALEN based approach developed by AGCT team allows to achieve specific and safe CCR5 gene knockout and generation of HIV resistant immune system.
+We believe that the groundbreaking and exciting field of genome editing will allow us to induce the ССR5 genetic change in human cells and develop resistance to HIV.
+The TALEN based approach developed by the AGCT team allows to achieve specific and safe CCR5 gene knockout and generation of HIV resistant immune system.

 Hematopoietic stem cells (HSCs) are among the most promising targets for the gene manipulation since they comprise a pluripotent progenitor population of stem cells giving rise to a variety of blood cells, gaining a lifetime-long generation of immune cells resistant to HIV.

-The mentioned case of HIV eradication after HSCT from the CCR5-Δ32 homozygous donor (the “Berlin patient”) confirms further prospective for HSC modification aiming for CCR5 gene silencing for HIV cure.
+The mentioned case of HIV eradication after HSCT from the CCR5-Δ32 homozygous donor (the “Berlin patient”) confirms further prospective for HSC modification aiming at CCR5 gene silencing for HIV cure.

 In this product, the TALEN platform is used for CCR5 knockout in patients T-lymphocytes.
 While T-lymphocytes are the main target for HIV infection, important features of these cells are long circulation period and ability for proliferation upon activation.
 Because of this, even the small CCR5 deficient cell population gains selective advantage over ordinary T-cells.
 This phenomenon helps to achieve immune control over disease and open the way for functional cure.
 The infusion of T-cells is not requiring the high dose chemotherapy, thus is safe and may be administered several times for further increase of HIV-resistant T-cell population and intensity of antiviral immunity.